jimflynn/kuwa-tcup/Registrar/README.md

     npm install

+You should have the latest verion of MySQL installed.
+This module's root folder contains the required database schema in alpha_kuwa_registrar_moe.sql.

+You should have the latest verion of MySQL installed.
+This module's root folder contains the required database schema in alpha_kuwa_registrar_moe.sql.

 The registrar consists of three parts:

 1. The Watcher module, which watches a specified folder and performs sybil detection on new additions.
 It may use either of two methods, depending on which one is used for execution: